Read the passage at the bottom of this post: Matthew 28:1-10, The Message or Matthew 28:1-10, The New Revised Standard Version (NRSV).

 - Jesus is resurrected, and is not a ghost.

 We know this for sure because Mary Magdalene and the other Mary were met by Jesus.
 Jesus greeted them.
 They heard him; saw him; and were able to touch him.
-They recognized him and worshipped him.
+They recognized him and worshiped him.
 His body was a resurrected body, but it was actually, factually, really the same Jesus they knew before.

 - Jesus is resurrected, and this is not a hoax.